 Pluripotent stem cells and germ cell tumours

 The origin of germ cell tumours has puzzled scientists for many years.
-Our laboratory is investigating the molecular mechanisms regulating pluripotency and germ cell differentiation/tumourigenesis using embryonic stem cells, teratocarcinoma cells and induced pluripotent stem cells.
+Our laboratory is investigating the molecular mechanisms regulating pluripotency, primordial germ cell specification, and germ cell differentiation/tumourigenesis using embryonic stem cells, teratocarcinoma cells and induced pluripotent stem cells.

 A significant challenge in advancing cancer research is the availability of experimental models that accurately recapitulate the complexity of the disease in humans.
 Many cancer types are currently studied by using a combination of models including cell lines, xenografts and genetically engineered mice.
 However, existing models show some limitations.
 We are using companion animals as models because of the similarities of their naturally occurring cancers with humans.
 Tumour growth in companion animals occur over long periods in the context of a functional immune system.
 Their cancers share many features with cancers in humans, including histology, genetics, intra- and inter-individual heterogeneity, metastasis to related sites and response to conventional therapies.